WheteThunger/MonumentAddons/README.md

 - `maspawngroup remove <entity>` -- Removes the specified entity prefab from the spawn group you are looking at.
 - `maspawngroup spawn` -- Runs one spawn tick for the spawn group.
 For example, if you have set `SpawnPerTickMin` to 1 and `SpawnPerTickMax` to 2, running this command will spawn 1-2 entities, as long as there are available spawn points and sufficient population headroom.
 - `maspawngroup respawn` -- Despawns all entities across the spawn group and runs one spawn tick.
+- `maspawngroup delete` (or `maspawngroup kill`) -- Deletes the entire spawn group you are aiming at, including all of its spawn points.
+This removes the spawn group from the profile and despawns all entities.
+You can use `maundo` to restore it.

 Note: `masg` can be used in place of `maspawngroup`.